ClashStat/stats_for_clash_of_clans/README.md

 ## Product Spec

 ### 1. User Stories
-- [x] The user is able to sign-in using the #clashOfclansID
+- [x] The user is able to sign-in using the #clashOfclansID\
+- [x] The user is able to see Profile info for the account they logged in with
+- [x] The user is able to see the logo for the currentPlayerLeague and currentPlayerClan for visualization.
 - [ ] User is able to log-out
 - [ ] The user can persistently stay logged-in unless they log-out manually
 - [x] There are distributed fragments that show user statistics
-- [ ] The user can scroll using the scroll bar to see the remaining stats
+- [ ] The user can scroll to visualize data in Achivement Fragment
-- [ ] The fragment in which the user is currently, changes color
+- [x] The fragment in which the user is currently, changes color

 ### 2. Screen Archetypes